MillionConcepts/pdr/README.md

 The minimum supported version of Python is _3.9_.

 Using the conda install will install all dependencies in the environment.yml file (both required and optional) for pdr.
+If you'd prefer to forego the optional dependencies please use minimal_environment.yml in your installation.
+This is not supported through a direct conda install as described above and will take additional steps.
 Optional dependencies and their added functions are listed below:

   - pvl: allows Data.load("LABEL", as_pvl=True) which will load your label as a pvl object instead of plain text